Sid72020123/SUI-API/README.md

 Get the random indexed data
 URL: ```https://sui.sid72020123.repl.co/random/```

-### All Data
+### Get Data
-The all data endpoint is removed because the people may spam it and make the server unresponsive.
+To get the data, use the ```/get_data``` endpoint.
+Eg. https://sui.sid72020123.repl.co/get_data/?limit=100&offset=0

-You can still download the data from ```data``` folder in this repository!
+The ```limit``` parameter states the number of indexed data you want (max limit of 10K) and the ```offset``` parameter states the number of data you want to skip from the beginning.
+This is similar as used in the Scratch API.

 ### Note for Scratch Team
 If the SUI API is spamming the Scratch API then I will discontinue running it or reduce the number of requests made.
-Currently, it makes 2-3 requests per 1 second.
+Currently, it makes 3-4 requests per 1 second.

 ### Thank You!